jmfury/cra-next-auth-vercel/README.md

-# Getting Started with Create React App
+# `next-auth` with Create React App

+Deploys to Vercel, showing the capabilities of `next-auth` in a serverless, non-Next.js context.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).